Apprenticeships and traineeships - Eligibility and Approval Requirements

-Subject to the provisions of s2.4.3 of these guidelines, a person may be able to undertake an apprenticeship or traineeship if:
+Subject to the provisions of Section 2.5.3 of these Guidelines, a person may be able to undertake an apprenticeship or traineeship if:

-Notwithstanding s2.4.2 of these guidelines, an application to establish an apprenticeship or traineeship may be dismissed if the Commissioner is satisfied that the business relationship between the employer and the proposed apprentice/trainee is such that it may present a conflict of interest that affects the capacity of the parties to meet their obligations under the training contract and the Apprenticeship and Traineeship Act, 2001.
+Notwithstanding Section 2.5.2 of these Guidelines, an application to establish an apprenticeship or traineeship may be dismissed if the Commissioner is satisfied that the business relationship between the employer and the proposed apprentice/trainee is such that it may present a conflict of interest that affects the capacity of the parties to meet their obligations under the training contract and the A&T Act, 2001.

-Where a potential conflict of interest is identified, the Commissioner will assess each application in its merits in relation to this requirement.
+Where a potential conflict of interest is identified, the Commissioner will assess each application on its merits in relation to this requirement.